I am truly lovin’ decorating for St. Patrick’s Day as I am part Irish.

 Last year, I set up this St. Patrick’s Day tablescape which also included a Menu as you will see below.

 This was actually the second St. Patrick’s Day dinner I put together for that week…You see, the Captain and I host a monthly dinner for our “Over 50” group at our church and we always have a great time!

 The Menu was of course, Corned Beef and Cabbage.
-I made 6 corned beef briskets in a large electric roaster and I used 8 very large heads of cabbage
+I made 6 corned beef briskets in a large electric roaster and I used 8 very large heads of cabbage for the church dinner.